 Search for autism-specific support groups in your state, and you’ll find a variety of resources available.
 You can also use the support group search feature on Psychology Today to find local groups.

-When a child with autism receives the right therapy, they will feel more comfortable in a neurotypical world.
+When a child with autism receives the right therapy, they will feel more comfortable.
 They have the tools they need to communicate, learn, and navigate social interactions, and this empowers them to live independent, balanced lives.

 It is vital for young children to socialize with the adults in their lives, especially their parents or guardians.
 This means that parents must get support, through support groups, from other parents along with therapists or leaders who run the group.
 Finding ways to lessen the stress in your life will help you be there for your child, so you can encourage their growth and development.

 - What Is Autism Spectrum Disorder?
 (March 2020).
 Centers for Disease Control and Prevention (CDC).

 - Autism and Developmental Disabilities Monitoring (ADDM) Network.
 (March 2020).
 Centers for Disease Control and Prevention (CDC).

 - Autism: Parents Face Challenges, Too.
 (November 2016).
 Medical News Today.

 - Diagnosing and Managing Autism Spectrum Disorder (ASD).
 (January 2017).
 American Psychologist Association.